rust-lang/book/second-edition/nostarch/chapter10.md

 We place trait bounds with the declaration of the generic type parameter, after a colon and inside the angle brackets.
 Because of the trait bound on `T`, we can call `notify` and pass in any instance of `NewsArticle` or `Tweet`.
-This also allows the external code from Listing 10-14 that’s using our `aggregator` crate to call our `notify` function and pass in an instance of `WeatherForecast`, because `Summarizable` is implemented for `WeatherForecast` as well.
 Code that calls the function with any other type, like a `String` or an `i32`, won’t compile, because those don’t implement `Summarizable`.

 We can specify multiple trait bounds on a generic type using the `+` syntax.
 For example, to use display formatting on the type `T` in a function as well as